petrzmax/petrzmax.github.io/_pages/about.md

 - Setting up priorities
 - Adaptability

-### Tech stack
+### 📚 Tech stack

-- Java 17
-- Spring
+- Java 17, Spring, Spring Boot, Maven
-- Maven
+- Basic Angular

-### Tools
+### 🛠️ Tools

-- Jira, Xray, Miro, Gerrit, Sharepoint
+- Git, Gerrit, GitHub, Jira, Xray, Postman, Miro, Sharepoint

-### Free time
+### 💡 Free time

 I like to spend my free time on self-improvement or meeting up with friends.
-When the sun is shining, I enjoy cycling or spending time in nature environment.
+When the sun is shining, I enjoy cycling and spending time in nature environment.
-Occasionally, I play the guitar or work on developing my YouTube channel dedicated to various DIY projects and 3D printing.
+Occasionally, I play the guitar or work on my YouTube channel dedicated to various DIY projects and 3D printing.

 ## 🏆 Other achievements